zylklab/alfresco-export-scripts/README.md

 ## Other helper scripts

+This helper scripts are examples based on the blog post [Alfresco REST API examples using curl and jq](https://www.zylk.net/es/web-2-0/blog/-/blogs/using-jq-for-parsing-json-documents)

+Note: A similar approach is done with [Alfresco Shell Tools](https://github.com/ecm4u/alfresco-shell-tools).

 ### getPeople.sh

 It provides a complete list of users of Alfresco repository.
 With -f option it adds first name, surname and user email.